310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% endbubble %}

 {% bubble Kanata kidsigh %}
-uu. kanata is still not used to this place… kanata does not know where everything is, so kanata tripped and fell.
+uu… kanata is still not used to this place… kanata does not know where everything is, so kanata tripped and fell.

 it hurts… kanata hit one’s forehead. it is throbbing.
 {% endbubble %}